Not sure what you’re going to do with your kids when they’re out of school during Spring Break? Here are 35 ideas for places to go and things to do.

 Disc Golf courses are available (for no charge) in several Calgary parks.
 You can use a frisbee or a ball.
 Read more about Disc Golf in Calgary.

-General admission offers a giant climber that is almost all way up high, a toddler climber as well as a time freak game.
-For an extra charge they also offer mini bowling and black light indoor mini-golf.
+General admission offers a giant indoor climber.
+For an extra charge they also offer mini bowling, 5D Cinema and black light indoor mini-golf.

-The Military Museums is dedicated to educating the public about Canada’s navy, army, and air force and is only $20 for a family.
+The Military Museums is dedicated to educating the public about Canada’s navy, army, and air force.

 Tommy K Play has two locations, both of which have a lot to offer for kids of all ages.
 The climbing structures are the largest in the city with with slides, tunnels and bumpers and are even perfect for grown-ups.
 The South location also has a gaming tower, laser maze and roller race track.
 The Beacon Hill location also has the roller race track, as well as a fun button game called time-freak and trampoline basketball as well.
 For an additional cost kids and adults can play laser tag and go up the climbing wall.